ctrlplusb/react-tree-walker/README.md

 ## Introduction

-This is a port/generalisation of the implementation within the awesome [`react-apollo`](https://github.com/apollostack/react-apollo) project.
-I've come to find many use-cases in my own projects and want to avoid code duplication.
+This is a extract of the implementation within the awesome [`react-apollo`](https://github.com/apollostack/react-apollo) project.
+I've come to find many use-cases for it in my own projects and want to avoid code duplication.

-It's quite useful for performing pre-rendering parses on your React element tree to do things like data prefetching.
+With this you could, for example, perform pre-rendering parses on your React element tree to do things like data prefetching. 🤛

 # Example